 A service to celebrate Cynthia's life will be 11:30am Monday March 26, 2018 in the sanctuary at the United Methodist Church of the Resurrection, 13720 Roe Ave.
 A reception will follow the service at the church.
 Burial will be in Pleasant Valley Cemetery.

-To send flowers to Dr. Cynthia Louise Romito's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Cynthia Louise Romito, please visit our floral store.